USA SPEC iPod® Interface for Honda

 Note: Your iPhone will need an active Data Plan account with connection to the Internet via 3G, EDGE, or WiFi.
 You will also need applicable music service accounts.

-Auxiliary Input: In addition to the iPod input on the PA15-HON2 there is an auxiliary input (RCA) for use with another source, such as a DVD system, satellite radio, etc. This aux input can be used with or without the iPod connected.
-To use the auxiliary input on the interface, dip switch #1 is set to the "On" position.
+Auxiliary Input: In addition to the iPod input on the PA11-HON there is an auxiliary input (RCA) for use with another source, such as a DVD system, satellite radio, etc. The aux input is accessed at disc 6 track 1 using the factory radio controls.
+This aux input can be used with or without the iPod connected.
+When using the aux input the Play All mode is moved to the Disc 5 slot and the HONDA5 custom playlist is lost.
+To use the auxiliary input on the interface, dip switch #1 is set to the "Off" position.